YubicoLabs/fido-openssh-workshop/README.md

 Other software that is probably already installed:

 - Git version 2.34 or newer.
-Check with git --version
+Check with `git --version`
+- OpenSSL.
+Any version will do.
 - Python version 3.10 or newer.
-Check with python3 -V
+Check with `python3 -V`

 To save time downloading tools during the workshop, participants should have the following downloaded/installed in advance: